-In addition, "Best Practice" teams have been established within CF. One of the teams addresses best practices for the storage and handling (i.e. loading and unloading) of our products.
+In addition, "Best Practice" teams have been established within CF. One of the teams addresses best practices for the storage and handling (i.e., loading and unloading) of our products.
 This team includes representatives from each of our operations as well as corporate transportation and EHS personnel.
 All employees who deal with hazardous material transport receive regulatory and site-specific training to ensure that hazardous materials are properly handled at each step of our shipping process.

-CF has a world-class EHS audit program, which includes all of our facilities and joint ventures.
-Our EHS audits are risk-based and track findings throughout their life cycle.
+\CF has a world-class EHS audit program, which includes all of our facilities and joint ventures.
+Our EHS audits are risk-based and track findings throughout their lifecycle.
 Through these audits, we share best practices identified by our auditors and make these practices accessible through our company intranet.
+CF's EHS policy is available here.

-Hazard identification, risk assessment and, incident investigation
+403-2 Hazard identification, risk assessment and incident investigation